gbraad/mscrolls-brahman/ifi/ifi.md

    The _game name_ is a string that the game parser will accept to identify the object.
 For example, if there are several _keys_ in the game "key" is insufficient, the _game name_ must therefore be "small key", "brass key" etc. as appropriate.

 * `icon: "filepath"`
   _Optional_.
-Name of the default icon file (eg .svg) for this object.
+Name of the default icon file for this object.
+Icons can be .svg or .png, but if PNG, they must have a transparency.

 ### item